 About Ku-ring-gai Historical Society

-Here at Ku-ring-gai Historical Society, we’re passionate about collecting, preserving and sharing information about the history of Ku-ring-gai, situated on Sydney’s leafy North Shore.
-Established in 1963, we have over 400 members and volunteers.
+Here at Ku-ring-gai Historical Society, we’re devoted to collecting, preserving and sharing information about the history of Ku-ring-gai, situated on Sydney’s leafy North Shore.
+Established in 1963, we have over 400 members.

 We invite you to browse – and do feel free to Contact Us if we can assist you with any questions you may have – we’d love to hear from you!